K-Oussama/K-Oussama/README.md

 * 🖥️  See my portfolio at [My Personal Portfolio](http://korchi.me/)
 * ✉️  You can contact me at [contact@korchi.me](mailto:contact@korchi.me)
 * 🤝  I'm open to collaborating on interesting projects
+* ⚡  Fun Fact: Debugging for me is just staring at the screen hoping the code feels guilty enough to fix itself

 ### Skills